“Let food be thy medicine and medicine be thy food”

 This way of eating focuses on whole, minimally processed foods and can be both enjoyable and sustainable for long-term health.

-Bottom Line
+The Bottom Line

 While we don't have definitive proof that diet can reduce inflammation in rheumatologic conditions, eating a healthy diet—particularly a Mediterranean-style diet—offers many other important health benefits.
-Talk with your healthcare provider about whether dietary changes might be appropriate for you as part of your overall treatment plan.

 -